OmniBrew/sw5e-data/text/en/manual/transports-vs-starships.md

 effect relay, it is a Starship.
 Otherwise, it’s probably a transport.

 ::: alert
-A notable exception is the UT-47 Kodiak drop shuttle featured through the Mass Effect series.
+A notable exception is the UT-47 Kodiak drop shuttle featured through the Star Wars series.
 This vehicle, and others like it, can be considered both a “transport” and a “starship”, depending on the context.
 :::